MahdiDeCoder/ChatApp/README.md

    ```bash
    npm start
    ```
-3. Open <http://localhost:3000/login.html> in a browser.
+3. The server binds to `localhost:3000`.
+Open <http://localhost:3000/login.html> in a browser to use the app.
 4. Login with a username, search for another user, and start chatting.

+If you need to point the client to a different server, update `SERVER_URL` in `public/main.js` and the asset URLs in `public/*.html`.

 Uploaded files are saved in the `uploads` directory.